EventTrust & Safety

 Article 21 of the Digital Services Act is perhaps the strangest provision of the European regulation.
 It grants users the right to appeal moderation decisions to independent, certified organizations.
 Last summer, the Article 21 - Academic Advisory Board was founded to address complex questions surrounding this unusual provision and the ecosystem it creates.

 In this panel, the Advisory Board brings together representatives of ODS bodies, platforms, and experts to examine the role, functionality, and influence of ODS.
-The discussion will explore what users expect when turning to ODS bodies, how these bodies can fulfill their role, and what value they add to the broader content moderation landscape.
-The panel will consider how ODS bodies can deliver high-quality decisions at scale, what technology they need to succeed, and the regional and extraterritorial impact of ODS.
-It will also discuss whether ODS changes the relationship between users and platforms, whether it contributes to the fair enforcement of terms and conditions, or whether it limits platform discretion in moderating speech.
-Finally, the panel will place ODS in a broader geopolitical context, considering the emerging regulatory tensions between the EU and the US and evaluating its potential to strengthen platform accountability.
+The discussion explored what users expect when turning to ODS bodies, how these bodies can fulfill their role, and what value they add to the broader content moderation landscape.
+The panel considered how ODS bodies can deliver high-quality decisions at scale, what technology they need to succeed, and the regional and extraterritorial impact of ODS.
+It also discussed whether ODS changes the relationship between users and platforms, whether it contributes to the fair enforcement of terms and conditions, or whether it limits platform discretion in moderating speech.
+Finally, the panel placed ODS in a broader geopolitical context, considering the emerging regulatory tensions between the EU and the US and evaluating its potential to strengthen platform accountability.

 Workshop